quadriga-dk/OER-Workshop/content/setup.md

 ## Change the metadata
 Now you can change the metadata of your repository to make it your own.
-Open the `_config.yml` file in the "Code" tab and edit it to fit your OER
+Open the `_config.yml` file in the "Code" tab and edit it to fit your OER.
+At least look at the keys `title`, `author`, `description`, and `repository.url`.

+You can also change the `logo` key to point to an image of your choice.

 ## The Result